 Prevention of lifestyle-related diseases

-Reducing the number of people with a BMI of 25 or higher (35 years and older) by 5% compared with the previous year
+- ･The number of people with a BMI of 25 or higher: 5% reduction from the previous year (Continued)

-Participation in Health Promotion Campaign (quit smoking, weight loss, exercise)
+- ･Participation in Health Promotion Campaign (quit smoking, weight loss, exercise) (Continued)

-The number of paid leave days taken: Yearly average target 12 days per person (increased 1.3 days compared with the previous year)
+- ･The number of paid leave days taken: Yearly average target 12 days per person

 Infectious disease prevention